JeffCohen/ez/README.md

 ### Migrations

 This gem is expecting that the student will not use database migrations to control the schema.
-However, it is ok to use a combination of migrations and `models.yml`, but be aware of the following:
+It is ok to use both migrations and `models.yml`, but be aware of the following:

-* If at least one migration file is detected, this gem will stop removing tables that are removed from `models.yml` since it's not possible to know if there's a migration for it or not.
+* If at least one migration file is detected, this gem will not removing tables that would normally removed via `models.yml` since it's not possible to know if the table is supposed to be there or not.
 * Where possible, it's best to translate a migration required for a third-party gem (say, for Devise) into an entry in models.yml so that everything is managed in one place.